St. John the Baptist Catholic School

 Mrs. Seay feels that teaching in a Catholic school provides a unique opportunity for students to experience education through the transcendentals of God's Truth, Beauty, and Goodness.
 It is through this lens that they explore the core subjects of reading, writing, arithmetic, science, social studies and Religion.
 Mrs. Seay believes her role as a teacher is to guide students in exploration through these key subjects using dialogue, higher order thinking questions, and various activities incorporating practical application in the classroom.

 Mrs. Murray has been teaching 4th grade homeroom and 5th grade Social Studies at St. John’s for 6 years.
+For the 2025-26 school year she will be teaching 5th grade homeroom and 4th grade Social Studies.
 She has been a teacher for almost 20 years, including the time she was subbing while raising her children.
 Mrs. Murray holds a BA in English from Illinois State and a Masters in Education from National Louis University.
 Mrs. Murray loves the staff and families at St. John there is nowhere else she would rather be!

 Favorite Bible Verse